 Soul Full Cup Coffeehouse

 Down Market Street is Soul Full Cup Coffeehouse.
 The charming name and exterior beckoned me into the cafe.
 There was a wide array of types and flavors of coffee.
 I ended up with the iced-chai latte, perfect for the warm Fall day.
-Soul Full Cup has a cool and cozy atmosphere, perfect for an afternoon hang out spot.
+Soul Full Cup has a cool and cozy atmosphere, perfect for an afternoon hang-out spot.

 Hand + Foot

-The ambiance at Hand + Foot was very hospitable with its cozy corners adorned with velvet furniture, high top tables and exposed brick elements.
+The ambiance at Hand + Foot was very hospitable with its cozy corners adorned with velvet furniture, high top tables, and exposed brick elements.
 I loved the community table set up, it made for a very inclusive and cozy atmosphere.

-We had a chance to talk with the owner, Dan, who told us a little back story on the restaurant.
+We had a chance to talk with the owner, who told us a little back story on the restaurant.
 He told us that the name came from the card game “Hand + Foot” that his family played growing up.
 The game fostered a sense of community within his family which he wanted to extend to his restaurant.

 Dippity Do Dahs

-Hampton Inn Corning
+Hilton Garden Inn Corning Downtown